The Book of the Dead (novel): Plot

 Someone sends the pulverized remains of all of the fancy, colored diamonds that were stolen a month ago to the museum.
 Bill Smithback is able to discover the truth, and writes a front-page story that puts the New York Museum of Natural History in hot water.

 To help deflect, Hugo Menzies suggests that the museum reopen the Tomb of Senef, one of the museum's original exhibits that's been mothballed for decades.
 Coincidentally, at the same time, a 10-million euro bequest comes in from the Count of Cahors, who would seem to be a descendant of one of the naturalists who traveled with Napoleon's army during his invasion of Egypt.
 Menzies then approaches Nora Kelly to make her the point person for the reopening of the exhibit.

-Menzies introduces an Egyptologist that will help with the reopening of the exhibit—Arian Wicherly.
+Menzies introduces an Egyptologist that will help with the reopening of the exhibit—Adrian Wicherly.
 They approach Seamus McCorkle, who knows a lot about the locations of old exhibits, to help them find the walled up exhibit.
 Nora, Menzies, Wicherly, and McCorkle tour through the old exhibit, consisting of several rooms, a wooden bridge over a 15-foot drop, and several ancient curses.
 The tomb was originally acquired by Napoleon, disassembled, and then after a few stops, was finally reassembled in the NY Museum of Natural History, only to then be forgotten for over 70 years.

 Proctor and D'Agosta are casing Herkmoor prison, at the behest of Eli Glinn.
 Meanwhile, Diogenes has penetrated the defenses of 891 Riverside and has a conversation with Constance.
 He tries to convince her that he is very much like her, and that Pendergast has lied and that he deprived Diogenes of a childhood, killed his childhood pet, and is the reason for his milky blue eye.

 Menzies locates Margo Green where she is recovering and drugs her.
 Back in the museum, the two workers that are finishing up the computer and electronics work on the exhibit are attacked by something that seems to be a mummy.
 Hayward and the cops find who they think is the killer: Jay Lipper, the head tech.

 As part of the plan to help Pendergast escape, Vinnie enters the prison, in the guise of a meat delivery driver.
 Coffey enlists the warden to get Pendergast to have yard privileges at the same time as Pocho Lacarra, a killer who was put in jail with the help of Pendergast.
 There is a tussle in the yard, and Pendergast is injured while Lacarra is killed.

 Diogenes continues to meet with Constance at the mansion, and she is beginning to believe the tales he's telling her, which undermine Pendergast while making it look like Diogenes is just misunderstood.